wbuz24/undergrad-repo/S23/README.md

 ```

-During this semester, I was involved as an undergraduate research assistant in the UTK's:
+During this semester, I was involved as an undergraduate research assistant in the University of Tennessee, Knoxville's:

 Electrochemical Energy Storage and Conversion Lab [EESCL](https://ecpower.utk.edu/)